Categories

 Lynch plays Kyle, a West Coast kid who moved across the country as part of his parents’ divorce.
 He finds himself as a social outcast who wants to make ins with Dani (Olivia Holt), the lead singer of the school’s rock band, which apparently operates as a class for some reason.
 He becomes buddies with the fat but kind loser Lonnie (Harvey Guillen), too.

 But I was simply not prepared for how stupid Kyle’s wishes are.
 His early wishes include: being able to sing opera, having his bully trip on a skateboard, and learning to figure skate.
-No money.
+No winning lotto tickets.
 No personal jet.
 No 14-inch penis or supermodel girlfriend.
 Making matters worse, the movie introduces the rule that the app can hear what is said via the phone speaker, and infer Kyle’s wishes.
 (Or maybe I just missed him typing; I can’t say the film inspired fastidious watching.
 Either way, it’s remarkably dumb.)

 A solid quarter of the characters don’t make any sense.
 Motivations change on a line-by-line basis.
 There’s a character who is Dani’s gay friend, but who plays the structural role of the D-bag early boyfriend in these types of movies, swearing a vendetta against Kyle for no clear reason.
 There’s also a popular girl who tries to woo Kyle from Dani and refuses to relent, with no explanation as to why she’s chasing him.